6abr/Subway-surf/README.md

 # About repo
-This repo is about Subway surfers expl0it. [for Android]
+This repo is about Subway surfers expl0it for Android

 Recommended to read carefully!